KAIisDead/Quality-Assurance-Project/README.md

 | `test_validators.py` | Unit tests for `validators.py` |
 | `demo.py` | Runs quick checks + all tests and prints a QA result |

-## Requirements

-Python 3.8 or newer.
-No extra installs.

 ## How to run